 The first selling point was the flexible neck.

-It was a good idea on paper, but when it came to stuffing the neck in your panties, it ended up having a slight bulge (noticeable if you were wearing something very skin tight).
+It was a good idea on paper, but when it came to stuffing the neck in your panties, it ended up having a slight bulge.
+One that was noticeable if you were wearing something very tight.

-The new neck is firmer (not mean to be adjustable).
+The new neck is firmer (not meant to be adjustable).
 It will curve with the body, hide the end result better, and (from my experience) help keep the toy in place better.